Avdhesh-Varshney/AI-Code/docs/algorithms/deep-learning/neural-networks/multilayer-perceptron.md

   3. **Weight update**: Optimize weights using an optimizer.

 ### **4. Optimizers**:
-- Algorithms that adjust weights to minimize the loss function.
+- Algorithms that adjusts weights to minimize the loss function to improve model.
 - Examples: **SGD**, **Adam**, **RMSprop**.

 ---